-Do you think you might be addicted to alcohol?
 Do you think you could benefit from alcohol addiction treatment?
 This simple alcohol assessment test, referred to as the CAGE questionnaire (or CAGE alcohol test), can help you answer these questions.
 It offers a simple methodology for determining if you have an alcohol problem and can provide a quick indication for the need for a follow-up alcohol assessment.
 Online alcoholism assessments like the CAGE screening test have been used for decades by doctors and other licensed professionals to help reverse addiction.

 History and Methodology of the CAGE Test